CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Method

 \subsection{Task Definition}

-tasks require agents to locate relevant objects in a given environment based on human demands and perceptual inputs.
-They can be formalized as a \textbf{Partially Observable Markov Decision Process (POMDP)}, defined as
+tasks require agents to locate the relevant objects in a given environment based on human demands and perceptual inputs.
+These tasks can be formally described as a \textbf{Partially Observable Markov Decision Process (POMDP)}, defined as

 where $\mathcal{S}$ represents the state space (the agent's current state), $\mathcal{O}$ is the observation space (including human demands and images), $\mathcal{A}$ is the action space (e.g., MoveAhead, RotateLeft, LookDown, etc.), and $\mathcal{E}$ is the action execution function.
-For instance, a user may state, "I am thirsty."
+For instance, a user may state, "I am thirsty".
 In response, the agent must identify an object capable of quenching thirst based on the current visual observation and then execute the actions to locate the object.
 After each action, the agent receives updated observations and generates new actions based on the updated information to continue searching for the object.
-The task is complete once the agent is within 1.5 meters of the target object.
+The task is considered complete when the distance between the agent and the target object is reduced to within 1.5 meters.